adeisbright/bigjara-react-projects/README.md

 # bigjara-react-projects
-Basic and Advanced projects on react
+Basic and Advanced projects on react for you